 (currently on a research stay at the University of St. Gallen)

-Mara Kritzinger graduated with honors from the Bachelor’s program in Economics and Social Sciences with a focus on Economics and from the Master’s program in Economics at the Vienna University of Economics and Business Administration.
-Until February 2020, Mara Kritzinger worked as a research assistant at the Vienna University of Economics and Business.
+Mara Kritzinger completed her Bachelor’s degree in Economics and Social Sciences with a focus on Economics and her Master’s degree in Economics at the Vienna University of Economics and Business Administration with distinction.
+From June 2019 to February 2021, Mara Kritzinger worked as a research assistant at the Vienna University of Economics and Business Administration.

 Bruno Lindorfer was global CTO of VOEST ALPINE Industrieanlagenbau (from 2006 SIEMENS VAI) from 1990 to 2008 and was responsible for RTI agendas in the USA, China and Korea.
 From 2008 to 2017, he was Managing Director of the Upper Austrian Innovation Agency.